top of page

 Why would I want an assessment?

-Parents seek a psychological assessment for a variety of reasons.
-Sometimes, they suspect that their child has a disability and they need a diagnosis in order to qualify for services (e.g. Autism or an intellectual disability).
-Other times, children have struggled to benefit from therapy and parents and/or other professionals feel like "something else is going on" but do not know what.
-On other occasions, your child's therapist or primary care doctor may recommend testing.
+Clients seek a psychological assessment for a variety of reasons.
+Sometimes, parents suspect that their child has a disability and they need a diagnosis in order to qualify for services (e.g. Autism or an intellectual disability).
+Other times, a person has struggled to benefit from therapy or they feel like "something is going on" but do not know what.
+On other occasions, a therapist or primary care doctor may recommend testing.

 What is the assessment process?